ufs-community/land-DA_workflow/_sources/BuildingRunningTesting/TestingLandDA.rst.txt

 .. code-block:: console

    salloc --ntasks 8 --exclusive --qos=debug --partition=debug --time=00:30:00 --account=<account_name>
+   cd land-DA_workflow/sorc/build
+   source ../../versions/build.ver_<platform>
+   module use ../../modulefiles
-   module use modulefiles && module load landda_<platform>.intel ctest
+   module load build_<platform>_intel
+   ctest

 where ``<account_name>`` corresponds to the user's actual account name and ``<platform>`` is ``hera`` or ``orion``.

-This will allocate a compute node, load the appropriate modulefiles, and run the CTests.
+This will submit an interactive job, load the appropriate modulefiles, and run the CTests.

 Tests
 *******